meilisearch/documentation/reference/api/documents.md

 <RouteHighlighter method="POST" route="/indexes/{index_uid}/documents/delete-batch"/>

-Delete a selection of documents based on array of document id's.
+Delete a selection of documents based on an array of document IDs.
 The index [`uid`](/learn/core_concepts/indexes.md#index-uid) is required.

 #### Body